josmarcristello/GeoKMLAnalyzer/readme.md

   - Converts KML files to CSV format for easy data manipulation
   - Saves plots as images
   - Displays a progress bar to track the processing status

+## TODO
+- Optimize number of requests for the data size.
+Pass arrays of data and limit to [8192 characters](https://developers.google.com/maps/documentation/elevation/requests-elevation).

 ## Installation